leeideal/Running_MATE/README.md

 ## 1. About Services

+#### 🎟️ Outline

 Running_Mate : Metaverse Running Service Using Gamification

 <img width="650" alt="스크린샷 2023-08-24 오후 2 36 54" src="https://github.com/leeideal/Running_MATE/assets/88819145/ccd76a9c-58f2-4d9a-bfaf-b704e3e69cbe">

+#### 🌛 Background
+Have you ever run `consistently`??
+We’ve done some surveys regarding this topic, and found out `78 percent of people gave up running in three days`.
+Of course, We are also included in that lazy bum.
+Through additional interviews, we figured out various reasons for this phenomenon, keywords including `hard`, `tough`, and `not fun`

+#### 🫵 Target User
+* Three-Day Hump Runners who get tired of running easily and have given up
+* People who want to play games with interesting stories and universe

 ## 2. Service Value